-Recommendation 7 TAFE Queensland, in consultation with the Department of Employment, Small Business and Training finalises specific and measurable strategies and plans to improve the financial sustainability of its training delivery, including: strategies for increasing its student revenue and market share • workforce management plans that support program delivery outcomes and financial sustainability.
-Entity Status Entity's self-assessment response or where necessary a summary TAFE Partially TAFE Queensland identified strategies to ensure its long-term financial
+TAFE Queensland, in consultation with the Department of Employment, Small Business and Training finalises specific and measurable strategies and plans to improve the financial sustainability of its training delivery, including:

+- strategies for increasing its student revenue and market share - workforce management plans that support program delivery outcomes and financial sustainability.

-TAFE Partially TAFE Queensland identified strategies to ensure its long-term financial Queensland implemented sustainability and developed core business plans for major operations.
+Entity Status Entity's self-assessment response or where necessary a summary TAFE Queensland Partially implemented TAFE Queensland identified strategies to ensure its long-term financial sustainability and developed core business plans for major operations.
 TAFE Queensland has begun IT enhancement projects to improve student conversion rates and increase market share.